Nurani: Temple history

 From the time the Dharmasastha temple came about, Thulasiamman Pooja and Sasthapreethi celebrations are going on every year in the months of December/January.
 The functions and poojas etc. spread over a period of 40 days, during the Mandalam period in each year.
 There are Vedic recitations, both in the morning and the evening on all these days, called Vaaram, by more than twenty very learned Vedic scholars, reciting together in rhythm and grandeur.
 This is apart from Rudhrabhishekams, laksharchanas, Bhagavathy Seva, and many other Vedic rituals.
 On Wednesdays and Saturdays there are special songs on Dharmasastha sung in traditional way by the people of the village in front of the sanctum.
 These songs were created by the village elders together and have special meanings and characteristics unique in style and presentation in different ragaas.
 They are in Tamil.
 It is a sight to see how even young children pick up these culture and sing songs very well.
 The whole programmes culminate with Thulasiamman pooja and Sasthapreethi on a Friday and Saturday.
-These functions are very unique and special.
+These functions are unique and special.
 There are many other programmes of art and culture by inviting musicians and Upanayasas on these occasions for performing in front of the temple.
 On the concluding day, the functions are interconnected with the functions in the Elaya Bhagavathi temple.
 The traditions are kept up even today and have their own unique flavour.